 A great book to learn more about my city is Three Castles Burning: A History of Dublin in Twelve Streets by lecturer and historian Donal Fallon.
 Based on his social history podcast, it’s crammed full of quirky details even many born-and-bred Dubs wouldn’t know.
 But if you’d also like to read about the place from the perspective of one of our many celebrated writers, pick up James Joyce’s Dubliners.

 Most people know about St Patrick’s Cathedral, but Christ Church Cathedral should also be on their must-see list, because they are equally splendid.
-At St Patrick’s, author Jonathan Swift, a former Dean, is buried; while Christ Church is the final resting place of Strongbow, a key figure in the Anglo-Norman invasion of Ireland some 850 years ago.
+At St Patrick’s (rescued from ruin in the 1860s by Benjamin Lee Guinness, grandson of brewery founder Arthur), author Jonathan Swift, a former Dean, is buried; while Christ Church is the final resting place of Strongbow, a key figure in the Anglo-Norman invasion of Ireland some 850 years ago.